-Yes, video visiting will take place on New Year’s Day, Independence Day, Thanksgiving Day (2021), and Christmas Day.
-A request to visit on an approved holiday may be submitted on the same day as the upcoming holiday, which is a week prior to the holiday between the hours of 8 a.m. to 4 p.m.
+Yes, video visiting will take place on New Year’s Day, Independence Day, Thanksgiving Day, and Christmas Day.
+A request to visit on an approved holiday may be submitted a week prior to the holiday between the hours of 8 a.m. to 4 p.m.
 Example: An approved visitor requesting to visit on Friday, Dec.
 25, 2020 (Christmas Day), would be allowed to request a video visit on Friday, Dec.
 18, 2020, between the hours of 8 a.m. and 4 p.m.

 No. In order to maintain physical distancing requirements the visitor must schedule separate visiting request with the incarcerated individuals.

 During this pandemic, it is the responsibility of CDCR to ensure consistent application of adherence to government orders, policies and procedures in order to provide for the safety and security of all who live in, work in, and visit state prisons.

 - Visits will be limited to all eligible incarcerated persons.